OpenChemistry/tomviz/BUILDING.md

 Building Tomviz
 ===============

-Building Tomviz is an advanced process that requires compiling ParaView, as well as ensuring all necessary dependencies are in place.
+Building Tomviz can be an advanced process that requires ensuring that all necessary dependencies are in place.
 Most users ought to install Tomviz from the conda-forge packages rather than building it.
 These instructions are primarily for developers who wish to make contributions.